Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Convert-MsolFederatedUser.md

 ```

 ### -UserPrincipalName
-The Microsoft Azure Active Directory UserID for the user to convert.
+Specifies the Azure Active Directory user ID for the user to convert.

 ```yaml
 Type: String